Over 665 million animals are killed in Canada every year for food.

 For a report on Canada’s inadequate transportation regulations, click here.

 For videos and more information about the abuses that animals must endure at auctions, on farms, in feedlots and in slaughterhouses, visit Canadians for the Ethical Treatment of Farmed Animals (www.cetfa.org).

-More recently we have begun working on the issue of barn fires.
-In a February 2009 press release, AAEVPC, in collaboration with the CCFA, called upon the Standing Committee on Fire Protection to amend the National Farm Building Code to mandate simple and inexpensive changes to farm buildings to protect the hundreds of millions of animals in intensive livestock confinement operations.
-Receiving no response, AAC and the CCFA sent a letter (Appendix 1 and Appendix 2) in May 2009 to the Committee, formally requesting a meeting.
+In 2009 we began working on the issue of barn fires: February 2009 press release.
+Our political arm, the Animal Alliance Environment Voters Party of Canada, in collaboration with the CCFA, called upon the Standing Committee on Fire Protection to amend the National Farm Building Code to mandate simple and inexpensive changes to farm buildings to protect the hundreds of millions of animals in intensive livestock confinement operations.
+Receiving no response, we sent a letter (Appendix 1 and Appendix 2) in May 2009 to the Committee, formally requesting a meeting.
 We are still awaiting a reply.

 Please write and call the Standing Committee on Fire Protection and urge them to amend the National Farm Building Code to protect farm animals from fires.
-Hand-written letters are best but you can also print our sign-on letter by clicking here .
+Hand-written letters are best but you can also print our sign-on letter by click here.

 Canadian Codes Centre, Institute for Research in Construction